smakela13/smakela-portfolio/README.md

 ## Description

-need description
+Welcome to my portfolio's repository!
+I'm glad you're here.
+This website showcases the information about me, the projects I've worked on, and how to contact me through email or LinkedIn.
+It is currently written in HTML and CSS, but I plan to add more to it as my knowledge in web development increases.

 ## Usage

 ![Sarah Makela's Portfolio](./assets/images/smakela-portfolio-screenshot.png)

-Navigate to [Sarah Makela's Portfolio](https://smakela13.github.io/smakela-portfolio/index.html) and view the web page.
+Navigate to [Sarah Makela's Portfolio](https://smakela13.github.io/smakela-portfolio/index.html) to view the web page.

 ## Credits